pekermilas/Coursera_Capstone/Capstone_Project_TheBattleOfNeighborhoods/Introduction.md

 restaurant, food track, etc.) may indicate the life style of residents in the area.
 At a relatively slow pace area one can expect to have more restaurants/cafes than pizza places or food trucks.

+Another essential element is the comparison of venues categorized under 'Art and Entartainment' section of foursquare data.
+By analyzing the venues data, I intend to infer about availability of social gatherings which will be a measure of strength of social interactions for both boroughs.

+As the last element I would like to compare two boroughs with respect to 'Collage and University' venues.
+Comparison of higher education venues will be a measure of the average education levels and so may correlate with the acceptance of a newcomer within the resident community.